GovernorFancyPants/desolaterunner/_drafts/_posts/trail-running-in-lisbon.md

 How to get there?

-We took the train from Lisbon down to Setúbal
+We took the train from Lisbon down to Setúbal which

 Bushes from hell, where even the leafs have thorns, THE LEAFS, come on...